discord-math/bot/README.md

 - `reloadmod <module>` -- reload a module (that's not a plugin).
 - `unsafereload <plugin>` -- do an "unsafe" in-place reload.
 - `unsafeunload <plugin>` -- unload a single plugin.
-- `autoload` -- list plugins that are to be auto-loaded on bot startup.
-Note that loading a plugin doesn't put it on the auto-load list, and adding a plugin to the auto-load list doesn't load it immediately.
-    - `autoload add <plugin>` -- add a plugin to the auto-load list.
-    - `autoload remove <plugin>` -- remove a plugin from the auto-load list.

 ### `db_manager`